kworkflow/kworkflow/documentation/content/tests.rst

 .. note::
    `run_tests.sh` script must be run from the directory it is in, i.e. the root of the repository.
 Otherwise, it may not execute properly.

+Kw is already prepared to run tests, build the documentation and check the installation in `travis-ci <https://travis-ci.org/>`_ .
+To have it continuously test your fork of kw on GitHub, upon pushes and pull requests, simply enable the travis-ci builds for it at https://travis-ci.org/account/repositories.